 “all peoples on earth will be blessed through you” (v.
 4).

 We have just verified historically and literally that the first part of the Promise to Abraham has come true.
 Do we not then have a good reason to trust that the part of the Promise to you and to me will not also come true?
 Because it is universal and unchanging this Promise is Satya.
 But we need to unlock it – to understand Satya of this Promise.
 We need enlightenment so we understand how this Promise can ‘touch’ us.
-And we find this enlightenment in continuing to follow the pilgrimage of Abraham.
-The key to moksha, which so many around the world are working so hard to obtain, is revealed for all of us as we continue to follow the account of this remarkable man.
+We find this enlightenment in continuing to follow the pilgrimage of Abraham.
+The key to moksha, which so many around the world are working so hard to obtain, is revealed for all of us as we continue to follow this remarkable man.